GSG-CF05/portfolio-1/README.md

 # **Mai Portfolio** 🖥️👩‍💻
-*simole portfolio displays about,  skills, educations, portfolio, and other things related to web developer Mai Elhajeen.*👩‍💻
+*simple portfolio displays about,  skills, educations, portfolio, and other things related to web developer Mai Elhajeen.*👩‍💻

 ## Skills Used:❤️‍🔥
 📌 HTML, HTML5